notional-labs/notional/Readme.md

 * Umee

 Notional wishes to validate:
-* Kusuama
-* Irisnet
+* Every IBC-enabled blockchain

 Notional has decided to maintain relayers for all chains -- and [document processes](./relaying-guide) -- on all chains where we are in the active validator set.
 Presently, that means that we will maintain relayers on 50 channels.
 If you are a community member or team that wants to see notional relay for your community, please put an issue on this repository and we will set up a relayer.

 ## Comission
-Notional charges above-average comissions and uses validator income to pursue research and development work that improves the state of sovereign blockchain technology.
-We are happy to answer any questions that delegators have.

-Currently we have various rates on various chains, and are standardizing across the board at 9.69%.
+Notional charges a commission of 9.69% across all blockchains.

 ## Archive Nodes